tomrosso/NFL-QBR-Tracker/APWrittenResponse.md

 **TODO: Explain why it would be very difficult (or impossible) to write the program without using the list.**

-My list contains 32 teams.
-This list could be written with 32 if / else statements.
-This list manages complexity by allowing the user selected index to select the team directly.
-This also allows me to add new teams easily, if
+My list contains 23 stats.
+This list could be written with 23 if / else statements.
+This list manages complexity by allowing the user selected index to select the stat directly.
+This also allows me to add new stats easily, if
 I didn't have a list I would have to create additional variables.
 ## 3c.